gethop-dev/pubsub/README.md

 * `:broker-config`: the value of this key is a map with the following keys:
   * `:transport`: The type of transport protocol used to connect to the AMQP broker.
 The only supported values are `:tcp` and `:ssl`.
 This key is OPTIONAL, and defaults to `:ssl`.
   * `:host`: The hostname or IP address of the AMQP broker.
 This key is MANDATORY.
   * `:port`: The port where the AMQP broker accepts connections for the configured transport protocol.
-This key is OPTIONAL and defaults to the standard AMQP SSL/TLS port.
+This key is OPTIONAL and defaults to the standard AMQP SSL/TLS port for the configured `:transport`.
   * `:vhost`: Virtual host of the AMQP broker to connect to (in case the broker supports virtual hosts).
-This key is OPTIONAL.
+This key is OPTIONAL, and defaults to a virtual host called `/`.
   * `:username`: If the AMQP broker requires authentication, this is the username to connect with.
 This key is OPTIONAL, and the default value is an empty username.
   * `:password`: If the AMQP broker requires authentication, this is the password to connect with.
 This key is OPTIONAL, and the default value is an empty password.
   * `:opts`: [langohr.core/connect](https://github.com/michaelklishin/langohr/blob/master/src/clojure/langohr/core.clj) accepts special [AMQP connect options](http://clojurerabbitmq.info/articles/connecting.html#using-a-map-of-parameters) like `:requested-heartbeat`, `:connection-timeout`, etc. If you need/want to use any of these options, you can specify them here as a map.
 This key is OPTIONAL.